Fr75s/mcmodswap/README.md

 Setting up this app will require you to go into your .minecraft folder.
 [Refer here to find out where it is on your OS.](https://minecraft.fandom.com/wiki/.minecraft)

 STEP 1:<br>
 Launch the app once.
-You will get an error code, but that is ok.
+You will reach the welcome screen.
 This will create the `modswap` folder in the `.minecraft` folder.
-Leave the app once you see the error text.
+Once the welcome screen opens, you can close the window.

 STEP 2:<br>
 In your `modswap` folder, add more folders, each containing different mods.
 An example of this is shown below.